WRonX/Symfony-MultiTenancyBundle/README.md

-#### Poor Man's Symfony 2.8x Multitenancy
+#### Poor Man's Symfony Multitenancy Bundle

-This piece of poorly written code may help you with creating multi-tenant applications in Symfony 2.8x.
+This piece of poorly written code may help you with creating multi-tenant applications in Symfony.
 Or may not.
 I don't know, I'm a plumber, not a fortune-teller.

 #### License:

-> Copyright © 2016 github.com/WRonX
+> Copyright © 2017 github.com/WRonX
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.